JoANeS86/Python/modules/module_4.md

 Core Pandas object classes are DataFrames and Series.

-If I want to select rows or columns by index, I'll need to use iloc[] (stands for "integer location"):
+If you want to select rows or columns by index, you'll need to use iloc[] (stands for "integer location"):

     iloc[]: A way to indicate in Pandas that you want to select by integer-location-based position.